Dilshaad21/Time-Table-Assist-Tool/README.md

 ## Design
 * Takes two course-slot data and classroom-capacity data files as input from the user.
 * Checks if there is any clash.
-* If all constraints are satisfied, then generates time table.
+* If all constraints are satisfied, the time table is generated.
-* If any constraint is violated, shows the error.
+* If any constraint is violated, error message is shown.

 ## Requirements